Gchouchou/q-capf/README.md

 # Installation and Config Setup

-`q-capf` uses json to communicate q variables and functions, for that reason emacs needs to be compiled with json.
+`q-capf` uses json to communicate q variables and functions, for that reason emacs needs to be compiled with json. jansson compilation is not needed after emacs 30.1.

+To enable auto completion, turn on the `q-capf-mode` minor mode.
+To turn on the eldoc function, turn on `q-capf-eldoc-mode` minor mode.
+There are functions `q-capf-mode-enable` and `q-capf-eldoc-mode-enable` to easily activate and load the package.

 A sample configuration with [`q-mode`](https://github.com/psaris/q-mode) and [`corfu`](https://github.com/minad/corfu) frontend: